-An intersectional perspective can aim to make visible the diversity between and within gender groups with regard to further social categories (intra-categorical approach).
-An intersectional perspective can also mean looking at combinations of social categories without focusing on one particular category (inter-categorical approach).
-Ultimately, an intersectional perspective makes clear that only through the dissolution of categories can social hierarchies be prevented and unequal power relations dissolved (anti-categorical approach).
+An intersectional perspective can aim to make visible the diversity between and within gender groups with regard to further social categories intra-categorical approach.
+An intersectional perspective can also mean looking at combinations of social categories without focusing on one particular category inter-categorical approach.
+Ultimately, an intersectional perspective makes clear that only through the dissolution of categories can social hierarchies be prevented and unequal power relations dissolved anti-categorical approach.

 Intersectionality is, furthermore, a reading of social phenomena and an interdisciplinary research stance that aims at social justice.
 In addition to making visible the interconnectedness of social categories, intersectionality encompasses a number of other principles.
 Among other things, an intersectional perspective foregrounds the researcher's dependence on social power structures and demands that researchers themselves question their position in these power structures before beginning an analysis of social inequality (reflexivity).
-A list of the key principles of the concept of intersectionality can be found in the following example.
+A list of the key principles of the concept of intersectionality can be found below.

-While it is possible that certain principles of intersectionality may be the focus in a project, whereas others take a back seat, the concept of intersectionality itself does not set a hierarchy of different principles.
+While it is possible that certain principles of intersectionality may be the focus in a project while others take a back seat, the concept of intersectionality itself does not set a hierarchy of different principles.
 To highlight the fact that the principles of intersectionality often experience different weighting in practice, we speak of intersectionality-informed and not intersectional research.
 In intersectionality-informed research, the weighting of the principles should be made transparent and the possible consequences of this emphasis for the interpretation of the results should be critically discussed.
 In this way, a dilution of the concept can be prevented.